Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

-\paragraph{Global variance:}
+\paragraph{Global variance}

 Assigning the global variance to the hemispheres gives rise to discrepant behavior between observations and simulations in the southern hemisphere, specifically for the loops at scales of roughly $5$ degrees and larger.
 The observed discrepancy stands at approximately $5$ standard deviations.
-We have observed the hints of this phenomenon in the full sky analysis as well, where we report a difference of $3.9$ standard deviation in the number of loops between the observations and simulations at this scale \citep{pranavAnomalies2021}.
+We have also observed hints of this phenomenon in the full sky analysis, in which we report a difference of $3.9$ standard deviation in the number of loops between the observations and simulations at this scale \citep{pranavAnomalies2021}.
 The source of this deviation is linked to the strongly deviant behavior of loops in the southern hemisphere.
-Moreover, this phenomenon is observed in the WMAP data also, where the genus at negative thresholds exhibits large deviations from the simulations at these scales \citep{eriksen04ng}.
+Moreover, this phenomenon is also observed in the WMAP data, in which the genus at negative thresholds exhibits large deviations from the simulations at these scales \citep{eriksen04ng}.

-\section{Discussions and Conclusion}
+\section{Discussions and conclusion}

-In this paper, we presented a multi-scale analysis of the topological properties of the CMB temperature maps in small sectors of the sky, including hemispheres and quads, with an aim to investigate the veracity of the postulate of statistical isotropy.
-This is in continuation of the experiments performed in \cite{pranav2019b}, \cite{pranavAnomalies2021}, and \cite{pranav2021loops}, where we report on the full sky properties of the temperature fluctuation maps.
-We have employed tools emanating from homology and its hierarchical extension persistent homology, which form the the foundations of computational topology \citep{elz02,edelsbrunner2010,pranav2017}.
+In this paper, we have presented a multi-scale analysis of the topological properties of the CMB temperature maps in small sectors of the sky, including hemispheres and quadrants, with the aim of investigating the veracity of the postulate of statistical isotropy.
+This is a continuation of the experiments performed in \cite{pranav2019b}, \cite{pranav2021loops}, and \cite{pranavAnomalies2021}, in which we report on the full sky properties of the temperature fluctuation maps.
+We have employed tools emanating from homology and its hierarchical extension, persistent homology, which form the the foundations of computational topology \citep{elz02,edelsbrunner2010,pranav2017}.